scalableminds/webknossos/docs/data_formats.md

 The webKnosso-wrap (WKW) container format is used for all internal voxel data representations - both for the raw (microscopy) image datasets and segmentations.
 Skeleton annotations are saved as NML files.

 Any dataset uploaded to webKnossos.org, will automatically be converted to WKW on upload - given its source file format is supported by webKnossos.
-Alternatively, you can manually convert your datasets using the [webKnossos Cuber CLI tools](https://docs.webknossos.org/wkcuber/index.html) or use custom script based on the [webKnossos Python libray](https://docs.webknossos.org/webknossos-py/index.html).
+Alternatively, you can manually convert your datasets using the [webKnossos Cuber CLI tools](https://docs.webknossos.org/wkcuber/index.html) or use a custom script based on the [webKnossos Python libray](https://docs.webknossos.org/webknossos-py/index.html).

 Additionally, webKnossos.org supports connecting and loading data from:
 - Neuroglancer Pre-Computed Dataset stored on Google Cloud